 Reasoner's 2A (R2A) agar consists of proteose peptone, caseamino acids, yeast extract, dextrose, starch, and inorganic salts.
 It is specifically formulated to allow the culturiing of bacteria that would be crowded out by species that grow much faster on richer, more complex media.

 When fungal spores or bacteria-laden microscopic particles make contact with your plates, broths, and tubes colonies happily reproduce and your precious media eventually resemble something out of an abandoned full refrigerator.
 One can't recognize individual colonies when the plates are covered with fuzz!
 No untreated surface in the lab is sterile, and nearly all dust and other particles have spores or active cells on their surfaces.
 Obviously, then, all labware and all media must be sterilized before use.
 We sterilize most media and supplies using a steam autoclave to produce moist heat.
 Other methods, including filtration, ethylene oxide, radiation, or ultraviolet light, may be necessary if components are heat-labile or materials are not heat-resistant.

 An autoclave is designed to deliver steam into a pressure chamber, generating high heat and pressure at the same time.
-Heating media to above 121 degrees C for 4 to 20 min. destroys nearly all living cells and spores.
-High pressure (typically 20 lbs/sq. in) allows the temperature to exceed 100 degrees, which can't be accomplished with steam at one atmosphere.
+Heating media to above 121 degrees C for a minimum of 20 min. should destroy all living cells and spores.
+High pressure (typically 20 lbs/sq. in) allows the temperature to exceed 100 degrees without boiling off the water from the solutions being sterilized.
 We use an autoclave that starts timing when the temperature reaches 121 degrees, and exhausts the steam slowly after the prescribed time above 121 degrees (to prevent exploding bottles!).
 The autoclave is effectively a giant pressure cooker.